karmada-io/karmada/hack/README.md

 ## For end-user

-- [`local-up-karmada.sh`](local-up-karmada.sh) This script will quickly set up a local development environment based on the current codebase.
+- [`local-up-karmada.sh`](local-up-karmada.sh) This script will quickly set up a local development environment with member clusters based on the current codebase.

 - [`remote-up-karmada.sh`](remote-up-karmada.sh) This script will install Karmada to a standalone K8s cluster, this cluster may be real, remote , and even for production.
-It is worth noting for the connectivity from your client to Karmada API server, it will create a load balancer service with an external IP by default, if your want to customize this service, you may add the annotations at the metadata part of service `karmada-apiserver` in [`../artifacts/deploy/karmada-apiserver.yaml`](../artifacts/deploy/karmada-apiserver.yaml) before the installing.
+It is worth noting for the connectivity from your client to Karmada API server, it will create a load balancer service with an external IP by default, else type `export CLUSTER_IP_ONLY=true` with the `ClusterIP` type service before the following script.
+  If your want to customize a load balancer service, you may add the annotations at the metadata part of service `karmada-apiserver` in
+  [`../artifacts/deploy/karmada-apiserver.yaml`](../artifacts/deploy/karmada-apiserver.yaml) before the installing.
 The following is an example.
 ```